frankopkusianwar/enumerable_methods/README.md

 ### Prerequisites
 - Git and Github
+- ruby
+- code editor

 ### Usage
 - Clone the project to your local machine
-- Open the index file in your browser
+- run the enumerable_custom.rb file

 ## Author